bcgov/NotifyBC/docs/docs/getting-started/overview.md

 #### dynamic tokens

-Strings in notification or subscription message that are enclosed between curly brackets _{_ _}_ and don't match static tokens above are called _dynamic tokens_.
-Dynamic tokens are replaced with corresponding sub-field of _data_ field in the notification or subscription if exist.
+Dynamic tokens are replaced with correspondingly named sub-field of _data_ field in the notification or subscription if exist.
 Qualify token name with _notification::_ or _subscription::_ to indicate the source of substitution.
 If token name is not qualified, then both notification and subscription are checked with notification takes precedence.
 Nested and indexed sub-fields are supported.

 Examples